RECAPEM

 • Partial treatment with insulin before admission (either intentionally or unintentionally via an insulin pump)

-In the following figure, the pathogenesis of EDKA in patients taking SGLT-2 inhibitor is shown.
+In the following figure, the pathogenesis of EDKA in patients taking SGLT-2 inhibitors is shown.

-• By enlarge similar to usual treatment described for DKA.
+• In general, treatment is similar to the usual treatment described for DKA.

 Alcoholic ketoacidosis